Sponsored by Clear2O

 For the part-time RVer, buying a new RV water filter every season might be needed.
 For the full-time RVer, you probably should look into a secondary sediment filter that is washable and reusable to catch the big particles before it hits your solid carbon block water filter.

-A great plastic bottle alternative
+A great plastic water bottle alternative

 Whether you are looking to give the environment a break or simply don’t have enough room for all the plastic water bottles you might need for your journey, using high-quality RV water filters is a great alternative.
 Water that is properly filtered into a properly sanitized RV freshwater tank is safe to drink, and a great way to cut down on the number of plastic bottles you use.